misheska/misheska.github.com/source/_posts/2013-02-24-using-rbenv-to-manage-multiple-versions-of-ruby.markdown

 directory and to leave the default systemwide version of Ruby untouched.

 [Rbenv](https://github.com/sstephenson/rbenv/) makes managing multiple versions of Ruby easy.
-Rbenv is a lightweight alternative to [Ruby Version Manager (RVM)](http://rvm.io).
+It's a great way to work on current development projects using Ruby 1.9.x and be able to switch to Ruby 2.0.x for new work.
+Rbenv is a lightweight alternative to
+[Ruby Version Manager (RVM)](http://rvm.io).
 Rbenv does not include any mechanism to install Ruby or manage gems, like with RVM.